 Tax Credit.
 A tax credit reduces taxes dollar-for-dollar.
-Most tax credits are not refundable and no current tax credit is subject to federal income tax or self-employment tax.24 In this regard, the proposed credit is no different.
-It is different than most credits, however, because it can be carried forward to a subsequent tax year if not used in full in the current one.25
+Most tax credits are not refundable and no current tax credit is subject to federal income tax or self-employment tax.35 In this regard, the proposed credit was no different.
+It was different than most credits, however, because it could be carried forward to a subsequent tax year if not used in full in the current one.36